-output.csv 0 К Л 2 У
+output.csv 0 ) K 7 K 4

-File: :\Users\andy\Desktop\output.csv
+File: /Users/andyb/output.csv

-Delimiter: Comma (,) •
+Delimiter: Comma (,) \$

-Encoding: UTF-8 •
+Encoding: UTF-8 \$

-✓ Byte Order Mark
+🗸 Byte Order Mark

-Write mode: Overwrite •
+Write mode: Overwrite ٢

 Alias: output

 Comment:

 Set File to the location of the file you want to output.
-If you are writing to a .xls or .xlsx file the output will be written to a sheet called 'Easy Data Transform'.
+If you are writing to a .xls or .xlsx file the output will be written to a sheet called 'Easy Data Transform' by default.
+You can change this by adding the sheet name inside [], e.g. myfile.xlsx[mysheet].